Sarani1612/milestone-project-2/README.md

     I checked that the maps loaded on all screens and that the three markers were there.
 I had to adjust the zoom level a bit because on smaller screens some of the maps were too small to have all three markers within view.
 - **Text**
     - All text throughout the website and in the modals looked as intended with the right size, colour and font.
+- **Contact buttons**
+    - I verified that clicking the contact buttons in the modals would result in the modal being closed and jumping to the contact section.
 - **Contact form**
     - The contact form looked as intended on all screens with correct placeholders, labels, styling etc.
     - Error messages showed up when the form was not filled in correctly.